thedeenun/Data_Engineer_Test/README.md

-# Sasom_Data_Engineer
+# Data_Engineer_Test
-This test project is including in technical interview By Sasom in Data Engineer Role, the project consists of 2 section, including Scraping project and ETL project
+This test project is including in technical interview Data Engineer test, the project consists of 2 section, including Scraping project and ETL project

 ## Scraping Projcet
 Scrape these 3 websites StockX, Poizon, and SNKR DUNK